-Documentation supporting medical necessity should be submitted at the time of the request and must include the following components:
+Documentation supporting medical necessity and a clearly stated plan of care should be submitted at the time of the request and must include the following components:

 Imaging report.
-The provider shall submit a detailed and specific imaging report that correlates with clinical findings of the requested procedure.
-In the absence of the detailed report, the provider will be required to submit a report from an independent radiologist.
+The provider shall submit a detailed imaging report for studies obtained within the past 12 months.
+In the absence of a detailed report, the provider may submit a report from an independent radiologist.
 The results of all imaging studies should correlate with the clinical findings in support of the requested procedure.